NikOsint/KPHP-YAML/README.md

 KPHP integrated YAML parser and emitter based on [yaml-cpp](https://github.com/jbeder/yaml-cpp) library

-> *NOTE* In PHP, YAML functions are handled by another library - [LibYAML](https://pyyaml.org/wiki/LibYAML).
+> *NOTE*: In PHP, YAML functions are handled by another library - [LibYAML](https://pyyaml.org/wiki/LibYAML).
 >
-> Behaviour of LibYAML and yaml-cpp differs, so YAML-files parsed with PHP and KPHP might differ in style (not in content).
+> Behaviour of LibYAML and yaml-cpp differs slightly, so YAML documents parsed with PHP and KPHP might differ in style (not in content).

 ## Implemented functions